The Top 10 Things to Do in Hamburg

 Don't let St. Pauli's skull and crossbones flag deter you.
 This traditionally working class neighborhood is now one of Hamburg's most culturally diverse and vibrant areas.

 Also known as the "most sinful mile," the Reeperbahn is Hamburg's infamous red-light district.
 Nowadays it's a bustling and highly popular locale, home to the city's best nightlife.

-Discover the dark side of Hamburg's history on a fun and interactive tour – but be warned, it's not for the faint of heart!
+Discover the dark side of Hamburg's history on a fun and interactive tour – but be warned, the Hamburg Dungeon is not for the faint of heart!

 These two beautiful lakes surrounded by parks are ideal for a break.
 Have a picnic, jog along the water, or take a boat out.
-You'll forget that you're in the middle of a city.
+At Alster Lakes you'll forget that you're in the middle of a city.

-Germany's "Gateway to the World" is one of the busiest ports worldwide.
-Take a stroll along this gorgeous historic harbor and top it off with a snack from the famous fish market.
+The Port of Hamburg has an important economic role in the city and is still today one of the busiest ports worldwide.
+Take a stroll along Germany's "Gateway to the World" gorgeous historic harbor and top it off with a snack from the famous fish market.

 The Speicherstadt, Hamburg's warehouse district, is a UNESCO World Heritage Site.
-Well worth a visit, its museum offers fascinating insight into the city's rich trade history.
+Well worth a visit, the Speicherstadtmuseum offers fascinating insight into the city's rich trade history.

 Hamburg Zoo (Tierpark Hagenbeck)

 Whatever your age, you're sure to love this charming zoo, where every care has been taken to make the animals feel at home.
 The aquarium next door is equally impressive.

 If you're looking to enjoy a delicious seafood meal, head to this quaint riverside neighborhood.
 The restaurant Landungsbrucken Finkenwerder has long been a local favorite.